winkm89/teachPress/readme.txt

 == Changelog ==

+= 9.0.5 (26.11.2023) =
+* Bugfix: Fixed a Cross Site Request Forgery (CSRF) vulnerability in [tp_bibtex] shortcode
+* Bugfix: Fixed Cross Site Request Forgery (CSRF) vulnerabilities in teachPress admin screens
+* Bugfix: Return proper string value in filter hook handler.
+(Thanks to Tobias Bäthge) (#242)

 = 9.0.4 (24.07.2023) =
-* Changed: Introduce using of target=blank for edit publication links; removed unused parameters from edit links
+* Changed: Introduce using of target=blank for edit publication links; Unused parameters from edit links removed

 = 9.0.3 (21.06.2023) =
 * New: [tpcite],[tpref] Citations with the same key can be grouped, which means a bibtex-like citation with one unique id = one ref instead of one cite = one ref will be generated (#226, #233) (Thanks to Samuel Thiriot)